tdaileygithub/tdaileygithub.github.io/_posts/2020-02-07-nomad-client-setup.markdown

 2. Nomad requires Docker to be installed with the nomad agent.
 3. Nomad was developed against Docker 1.8.2 and 1.9.
 4. Firewall
+5. Ansible playbook / Packer Script
+6. Is the qemu vm disk downloaded temporary/copy?
+How can it be network attached?

+## Ponder

+If the client nodes themselves are virtual machines everything could be a image.

+Then the only setup that would be "manual" would be a proxmox cluster or the esxi setup.

+If nomad can handle failing over vms when they crash a cluster of single node esx-i hosts with all vms running as nomad service jobs might be the poor-man, extermely simple, "HA enough" setup if the vm disk images are stored on ceph, gluster, minio, etc.

 # Host packages